 Patients with neurological disease

-This module will cover how to plan an anesthetic for both the patient undergoing a cesarean operation, the pediatric and geriatric patient.
-In addition, considerations for anesthesia for patients with renal or liver failure and for particular endocrinopathies will be discussed.
-All of these situations place particular demands on the anesthetist and the importance of patient assessment, drug selection, induction/maintenance techniques and monitoring will be covered.
+This module will cover how to plan an anaesthetic for both the patient undergoing a caesarean operation, the paediatric and geriatric patient.
+In addition, considerations for anaesthesia for patients with renal or liver failure and for particular endocrinopathies will be discussed.
+All of these situations place particular demands on the anaesthetist and the importance of patient assessment, drug selection, induction/maintenance techniques and monitoring will be covered.

 Key learning objectives:

-- Be able to plan an anesthetic for pediatric patients
+- Be able to plan an anaesthetic for paediatric patients

-- Understand anesthesia for patients with kidney, liver disease and endocrinopathies
+- Understand anaesthesia for patients with kidney, liver disease and endocrinopathies

 Payment Terms & Conditions